YOUR LIBRARY SERVICES

 Items take an average of two weeks to arrive

-We will call you when the item arrives and you can pick up items at the circulation desk until one week before items are due back to the lender
+We will call you when the item arrives and you can pick up items at the circulation desk until one week before items are due back.

 Items maybe renewed in most cases, but that decision is up to the lending library.
 Requests for renewals need to be made three day before the due date.